Last Updated May 19th, 2022 at 08:50 am by Lisa

 These little gems might also either get you married off OR will make someone you love feel so special.
 As a matter of fact, this entire recipe website started because of this homemade meatball recipe.
 Turkey meatballs are actually quite healthy, and a cleaner version of most recipes by using low-fat turkey meat and secretly stashing the veggies inside.
 And don't even think to tell anyone, they don't need to know!

 I serve these on a hot bowl of steamy pasta, and oh this sauce seriously is so easy and good, why you won't want the stuff in the jar ever again.
 But you could skip the pasta all together, your choice!

 The last and maybe best part is that you can really try different veggies in here if you wish, have fun, and relax it's only a meatball for goodness sakes.

 This recipe is dedicated to a group of ladies that I relaxed in the desert with, and promised would be my first recipe up on Delicious Table.
 So go get those boyfriends/husbands gals!!!
 UPDATE:

-one two of those ladies are now married, and one has a boyfriend!
+one two three of those ladies are now married!

 Warning: Meatballs can cause boyfriends, girlfriends, and marriage.